bugzilla/bugzilla.github.io/contributing/funding.md

 <p>Our pie-in-the-sky goal right now is to have a permanent part-time developer
 to work around 20 hours per per week on Bugzilla on whatever needs doing, and not just one-off projects.
-To do this, we anticipate needing about $4000 per month in recurring donations. <b>Until the one-time expenses goal is met, the balance of this fund at the end of each month will be contributed to that fund.</b> After that, it will be contributed to the general project fund each month.
-Once the permenant developer goal is hit, then a developer will be hired, instead.</p>
+To do this, we anticipate needing about $4000 per month in recurring donations. <b>Until this goal is met, the balance will be contributed to the general project fund each month.</b> Once the permanant developer goal is hit, then a developer will be hired, instead.</p>

 <p>Single-month recurring donations exceeding the above necessary expenses:</p>